Shen Harmony: The Normal Mental Condition in Chinese Medicine, Part 2

 We have presented the primary shen properties and functions that are encountered in daily clinical practice.
 Understanding the shen harmony state provides a normative baseline from which to assess the disharmonies of shen.
 The evaluation and diagnosis of shen requires this starting point, with special attention as to which of the shen properties are disturbed.

 Dr. Joseph Changqing Yang is in private practice in Santa Monica, Calif.
 He can be contacted at www.xiushantang.com.
-Click here for more information about William Morris, DAOM, PhD, LAc.
+Click here for previous articles by William Morris, DAOM, PhD, LAc.